 With more than 5 Billion of fake emails sent on a daily basis, the demand for malware has amplified two to three times greater than its supply.

 As much as we would like to think that we are protected with the information we share or put online, there is always a possibility of a loophole that keeps us worried and onto our toes.
 No matter how many protective measures we are taking, there is always a tad bit of security-related concern on the back of our heads, especially if we have experienced it before.
-Advancement in technology has also increased the amount of concern as we being humans have a tendency to go after everything that the technology promises to offer (most of the times blindly and out of curiosity) and anything with trust like that comes with consequences and before we realize, it’s too late.
+Advancement in technology has also increased the amount of concern as being humans, we have a tendency to go after everything that the technology promises to offer (most of the times blindly and out of curiosity) and anything with trust like that comes with consequences and before we realize, it’s too late.

 With everything moving to the digital world brings with it the downfalls that are rather turning profitable for cybercriminals.
 Day or night, these hackers are always trying to get into your systems, steal your personal identifiable information, your money and all kinds of your data leading to data breaches.
 Data breaches could further lead to damages that could cost you a fortune as well as compromise your reputation.
 Last two to three years have witnessed a gradual rise in the number of Data Breaches with a record of more than 2 Billion cases between the years 2017 and 2018, out of which, USD 3 Million was the average cost of data breach in 2017.